 Oral Hygiene for Dry Mouth

 When you have dry mouth, good oral hygiene is even more important in order to help remove bacteria that can cause tooth decay and gum disease.
-Brush and floss on a regular schedule, and use peroxide-free and alcohol-free mouthwashes, such as Colgate Total® Advanced Pro-Shield™ Mouthwash, to avoid drying out your mouth.
+Brush and floss on a regular schedule, and use peroxide-free and alcohol-free mouthwashes, to avoid drying out your mouth.